On this page

 - If you encounter sick or dead wild birds, you should avoid contact with them or their bodily fluids.

-- If you see 3 or more sick or dead wild birds in a group, report it immediately to Biosecurity New Zealand’s Exotic Pest and Disease Hotline on 0800 80 99 66.
-Do not handle the birds.
+- If you see 3 or more sick or dead wild birds in a group, report it immediately to the exotic pest and disease hotline on 0800 80 99 66.
+Do not handle or move the birds.

 Overseas travellers and avian influenza